 had more than one job, the total that is recorded may be more than the maximum.
 However, we only use the maximum amount to calculate your benefit estimates.

 Note: When you have more than one job in a year, each of your employers must withhold Social Security taxes from your wages without regard to what the other employers may have withheld.
 You may then end up with total Social Security taxes withheld that exceed the maximum.

-You can claim a refund of the Social Security taxes withheld from the last $4,900 in earnings when you file your 2012 personal income tax return with the Internal Revenue Service.
+You claimed a refund of the Social Security taxes withheld from the last $1,300 in earnings when you filed your 2013 personal income tax return with the Internal Revenue Service.